Killer of all time

 1 2 3, tune-up MMP:

-Remedy for Ills of Democracy Smarter Democracy
+Cure for Ills of Democracy is Smarter Democracy

 Conservative Proposals Clear Way for Courageous First Online List